Official Title

 1. Patients with primary spinal glioma that is positive for the H3 K27M mutation

-or equivalent certification).
-Primary spinal glioma must be documented in
+[CLIA] or equivalent certification).
+Primary spinal glioma must be documented

-in a laboratory with CLIA or equivalent certification) AND radiographic evidence
+(performed in a laboratory with CLIA or equivalent certification) AND

-of leptomeningeal disease.
-Leptomeningeal disease must be documented in radiology
+radiographic evidence of leptomeningeal disease.
+Leptomeningeal disease must be

 Arm D - Closed to further enrollment.

-Arm E - Patients with H3 K27M-mutant glioma or midline glioma of unknown H3 K27M
+Arm E - Patients with H3 K27M-mutant glioma or a midline glioma of unknown H3 K27M

-source prior to 30 November 2023 as evidenced by documentation (such as pharmacy
+(non-Chimerix) source prior to 31 December 2023, as evidenced by supporting

-receipts).
-Other examples may be confirmed by medical monitor.
-Detection of H3 K27M
+documentation may be confirmed by the medical monitor.
+Detection of H3 K27M mutation

-Arm F - Patients with H3 K27M-mutant diffuse glioma or midline glioma with unknown H3
+Arm F - Patients with H3 K27M-mutant diffuse glioma who have progressed during or

-prior to 30 November 2023.
-Detection of H3 K27M mutation should be performed in a
+after completion of frontline radiotherapy.
+Detection of H3 K27M mutation should be

 progressive disease.